-The Panel shall consist of ten Members and a Chair.
+The Panel shall consist of twelve Members and a Chair.

-The Members shall comprise five individuals nominated by Water Companies and five nominated by Customers.
+The Members shall comprise six individuals nominated by Water Companies and six nominated by Customers.

+Of the sixMembers nominated by Water Companies, three shall represent NAV members and three incumbent Water Companies.

-Of the Members nominated by Customers, three shall represent Self-Lay Providers (Self-Lay Members) and t Developers (Developer Members).
+Of the six Members nominated by Customers, three shall represent Self-Lay Providers (Self-Lay Members) and three Developers (Developer Members).

 In an advisory capacity only and without voting rights, a representative from Water Industry Recognition Scheme (or any additional or replacement sector-recognised accreditation scheme) shall be invited to attend meetings of the Panel.
 Such person shall be the “Scheme Representative”.